RUST-personnal-projects/Leptos.frontend/README.md

-# Frontend-Yew
+# Frontend-Leptos
-Create a front end using Yew
+Create a front end using Leptos